 Real estate is generally categorized as a more cyclical investment, along with basic materials, financial services, and consumer discretionary.
 In other words, when times are good, real estate goes up an vice versa.

 However, the multifamily sector has some features that can resist or even overcome broader market swings.
-Given the start of the recovery began in 2010, and some say really in 2012, we are relatively late cycle if the traditional 7-year real estate cycle is taken into consideration.

 Focusing on defensive investments now seems to be a good idea.